david-r-wasserman/Coursera_Capstone/FinalProject/Report.md

 ![pandas DataFrame](oneCategory.JPG "Sports Bar category")

 Each row is a venue.
 Where do people go after visiting this venue?
 For each venue, Foursquare has given up to five likely answers.
 The categories of these five are in columns next1 through next5.
+Of these 15 venues, 14 have one or more next venue.
+There are a total of 47 next venues in 33 different categories.

 Below are shown the counts of occurrences of categories in the column next1: